rachelgould/pixels-dashboard/README.md

 # Next Up

+- More charts
-- Modules for processing `raw.json`
+- Support for multiple years of data